mobinasri/flagger/ext/secphase/README.md

 Note the default values for `--minReadLen` and `--minAlignmentLen` are both `5k` and should be changed if not desired.

-The source code of the correction program is written in C and is available in [`correct_bam.c`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/programs/src/correct_bam.c).

 ### Workflows

-Each of the phasing and correction programs is wdlized separately and the wdl files can be found  [here](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/wdl/tasks).
-The phasing wdl file is named [`phase_reads.wdl`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/wdl/tasks/phase_reads.wdl) and the correction wdl file is named [`correct_bam.wdl`](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/wdl/tasks/correct_bam.wdl).
+Each of the phasing and correction programs is wdlized separately.
+The phasing wdl file is named [`secphase.wdl`](https://dockstore.org/workflows/github.com/mobinasri/secphase/Secphase:v0.1?tab=info) and the correction wdl file is named [`correct_bam.wdl`](https://dockstore.org/my-workflows/github.com/mobinasri/secphase/CorrectBam).
+These links can be used for importing the workflows to Terra or running locally with cromwell.
+Some notes about the inputs to these workflows:
+- For `secphase.wdl` set `secphase.options` to `-q -c -t20 -d 1e-2 -e 0.1 -b20 -m10 -s20` for ONT-guppy4(and 5) data and change it to `-q -c -t10 -d 1e-4 -e 0.1 -b20 -m20 -s40` for HiFi data.

 ### Acknowledgements

-Thanks to Heng Li for sharing the core idea of [`mmphase`](https://github.com/lh3/minimap2/tree/master/misc) which is incorporated in `phase_reads` with some modifications.
+Thanks to Heng Li for sharing the core idea of [`mmphase`](https://github.com/lh3/minimap2/tree/master/misc) which is incorporated in Secphase with the modifications mentioned above.